lhorse010/llm_specification_extraction/README.md

 This project  explores the end-to-end specification extraction capabilities of LLMs and proposes a two-stage annotation-then-conversion method.

 ​	The method includes two agents: sentence annotation and temporal logic conversion.
-They are responsible for extracting sentences containing specification information from documents and converting a single sentence into a Temporal Logic Formula.
+They are responsible for extracting sentences containing specification information from documents and converting a single sentence into a temporal logic formula.